Selecting Energy Efficient Inputs using Graph Structure: Graph Structure Based Input Selection

-A single control input is attached to node $v_0$ while $v_d$ is the single target node.
+A model that captures these two properties is the \emph{directed balloon graph} that consists of two end nodes, labeled $0$ and $d$, and $b$ disjoint directed paths from node $0$ to node $d$ \citep{klickstein2018energy,klickstein2018control}.
+A single control input is attached to node $0$ while $d$ is the single target node.
 Each edge is assumed to have uniform weight $\gamma > 0$ and each loop has uniform weight $-\nu < 0$.
-The driver node $v_0$ and target node $v_d$ are separated by distance $d_{0,d} = d$ and, from the definition of redundancy in Eq. \eqref{eq:redundancy}, $r_{0,d} = b$.
-The quotient graph is a directed path graph with uniform edge weights $\gamma$ and loop weights $-\nu$ except for the last edge, $(v_{d-1},v_d)$, which has edge weight $b \gamma$.
+The driver node $0$ and target node $d$ are separated by distance $d_{0,d} = d$ and, from the definition of redundancy in Eq. \eqref{eq:redundancy}, $r_{0,d} = b$.
+The quotient graph {of the balloon graph} is a directed path graph with uniform edge weights $\gamma$ and loop weights $-\nu$ except for the last edge, $(d-1,d)$, which has edge weight $b \gamma$.\\